speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 Starting command: `npm run dev`

-We have a home page that points to "To-dos", which we will build together, "ZipPay" which you will build, and "ZipPay Finished" which you can use to see completed versions of the ZipPay app.
+We have a home page that points to "To-dos", which we can build together, "ZipPay" which you will build, and "ZipPay Finished" which you can use to see completed versions of the ZipPay app.

+Start by running `npm run begin 1` which will set up lab #1.

 Working in `zippay/index.html`: